devareus/Eclectic-Token-Sniper/README.md

 The bot can listen for Events in the blockchain for tokens to sell or buy, using some simple rules.

 - RuleName: A name for this rule, for your reference (required).
-- Action: Must be *buy* or *sell* (required).
-To sell a token it must be present in the tokens-current.json list at moment of selling (usually bought previously by another rule or snipping method).
+- Action: Must be *buy*, *sell* or *none* (the default value, if not present, is *none*).
+To sell a token it must be present in the tokens-current.json list at moment of selling (usually bought previously by another rule or snipping method). *none* can be used if you only want to use the rule for [Counters](#Counters).
 - AddressIs: The address of the contract emitting the event (optional).
 - Topic0Is, Topic1Is and Topic2Is: Topics filters.
 In most cases you'll set two: topic 0 with the event type and either topic 1 or 2 as the origin or destination addresses, but this will vary depending on the interface defined by the developer of the contract that emits the event.
 - TransactionFromIs: If present, the sender of the transaction to which the event belongs must be the specified address.